chisyliu/3D-Detection-Tracking-Viewer/readme.md

-# 3D Detection & Tracking Viewer
+# 3D Detection & Tracking Viewer (visualization) for kitti & waymo dataset
 This project was developed for view 3D object detection and tracking results.
 It supports rendering 3D bounding boxes as car models and rendering boxes on images.